leandev-lily/template-engine-test/README.md

 ## How to test locally
 (You have to have libreOffice installed to run this locally)

-Modify the class SimpleRender to point to the installation path of your libreOffice (check [readme.txt](readme.txt) for detail)
+Modify the class DocmosisRender to point to the installation path of your libreOffice (check [readme.txt](readme.txt) for detail)

 Use IDEA to open, add docmosis4.6.0.jar to project lib and click run on SimpleRender